Best Sunrise Alarm Clocks (2025): Wake Up Without Snooze

 Cons

-• Limited customization compared to premium devices
+• Limited customization compared to premium models

-• Light gradient and sounds are simpler
+• Light gradient and sound options are simpler

-How to choose the right wake up light (without overthinking it)
+How to choose the right wake-up light (without overthinking it)

 How to actually use it (so you stop fighting mornings)